Cooking in The Keys

 Instructions

-• Preheat broiler with rack set in top one-third of the oven.
+• Preheat the broiler with the rack set in the top one-third of the oven.

 • Butter or spray a 12" skillet up the sides so the eggs don't stick to the pan.

 • Sprinkle the cheese on top and run under the broiler to brown lightly.
-Let the frittata stand for a minute or two, and then cut in wedges and serve.
+Let the frittata stand for a minute or two, and then cut into wedges and serve.

 Notes